 You will love this quick and easy teriyaki chicken naturally sweetened with fresh orange and honey.
-It can easily be made on a weekday and comes together in about 30 minutes.
+Made in just about 30 minutes, this is perfect for busy days!
 Jump to the Honey Ginger Teriyaki Chicken Recipe or read on to see how we make it.

 How to Make Teriyaki Chicken at Home

 The genius to this recipe is that the marinade used for the chicken doubles as the sauce!
 It’s made with soy sauce, ginger, honey, and fresh orange juice.
 Everything comes together really quickly for this teriyaki recipe.
 Thanks to a quick marinade and a fast cooking time, you can make teriyaki chicken in about 30 minutes!